LaurencePeacock/LaurencePeacock/README.md

-Systems Developer at Jaywing specialising in AI sytems and implementation
+Software Engineer at Jaywing specialising in AI sytems and implementation

 <!---
 LaurencePeacock/LaurencePeacock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.